 En route to the office after the half-hour apartment visit, Eifler talks about her job and admits, "It's really stressful.
 Knowing the success of the show rests on you finding a guy—that's big."

 For the actress-turned-"talent" scout, 15-hour workdays are nothing new, especially as the breakout Bravo hit strives to stay fresh—and on the air.

 Back at the office, she grabs a quarter of a bagel from the show's well-stocked kitchen before rushing downstairs to greet the first of 25 makeover hopefuls she will tape in back-to-back five-minute interviews that day.

 Eifler's got it down to a science.
 One by one, the straight guys—varying in sloppiness and nervousness—are ushered in.
 They hand over home photos, and Eifler mikes them and fires away:

 "So how's it going?
 Where do you shop?
 So you owned a business at 12.
 What's that about?
 Do you have holiday traditions?
 What's your favorite thing about yourself?
 Are you willing to change that facial hair?
 Can I see you without your glasses?
 Ever considered contacts?
 Can you handle a group of five gay guys?"

 It takes the New Hampshire native about 30 seconds to know if she's got a keeper.
 "When it's that good, it's like BOOM—that's the one."

-Casting is crucial.
+crucial.
 Although the show is still Bravo's biggest hit, drawing five times the 18-49 audience of its other shows, viewership for this summer's 10-episode season was down 44% to an average 1.04.
 Eifler spends up to six weeks casting each episode.